bookmate game

 For he who innovates will have for his enemies all those who are well off under the existing order of things, and only lukewarm supporters in those who might be better off under the new.
 This lukewarm temper arises partly from the fear of adversaries who have the laws on their side, and partly from the incredulity of mankind, who will never admit the merit of anything new, until they have seen it proved by the event.

-• Saiful Haziqhas quoted6 days ago
+• Saiful Haziqhas quoted5 days ago

-in order that they should be disposed to follow him so as to be delivered out of bondage.
+Moses that he should find the people of Israel in Egypt enslaved and oppressed by the Egyptians, in order that they should be disposed to follow him so as to be delivered out of bondage.

-• Saiful Haziqhas quoted6 days ago
+• Saiful Haziqhas quoted9 days ago

-• Saiful Haziqhas quoted6 days ago
+• Saiful Haziqhas quoted9 days ago

 A wise man ought always to follow the paths beaten by great men, and to imitate those who have been supreme, so that if his ability does not equal theirs, at least it will savour of it.